-The narrative should speak to all Off-Site Construction, Site Work, building components including finishes and equipment, and development amenities.
-The narrative should be in sufficient detail so that the reader can understand the work and it must generally be arranged consistent with the line- items on the SCR Supplement and must also be consistent with the Development Cost Schedule of the Application.

-- (ii) The Underwriter will use cost data provided on the SCR Supplement as the basis for estimating Total Housing Development Costs. - (5) Contingency.
-Total contingency, including any soft cost contingency, will be limited to a maximum of 7% of Building Cost plus Site Work and Off-Site Construction for New Construction and Reconstruction Developments, and 10% of Building Cost plus Site Work and Off-Site Construction for Rehabilitation and Adaptive Reuse Developments.
-For Housing Tax Credit Developments, the percentage is applied to the sum of the eligible Building Cost, eligible Site Work costs and eligible Off-Site Construction costs in calculating the eligible contingency cost. - (6) General Contractor Fee.
+- (i) The Applicant must provide a scope of work and narrative description of the work to be completed.
+The narrative should speak to all off-site, site workOff-Site Construction, Site Work, building components including finishes and equipment, and development amenities.
+The narrative should be in sufficient detail so that the reader can understand the work and it should generally be arranged consistent with the line-items on the PCA Cost Schedule Supplement and must also be consistent with the development cost schedule of the Application. - (ii) The Underwriter will use cost data provided on the PCA Cost Schedule Supplement. - (5) Contingency.
+Total contingency, including any soft cost contingency, will be limited to a maximum of 7 percent of Building Cost plus Site Work and off-sitesOff-Site Construction for New Construction and Reconstruction Developments, and 10 percent of Building Cost plus Site Work and off-sitesOff-Site Construction for Rehabilitation and Adaptive Reuse Developments.
+For Housing Tax Credit Developments, the percentage is applied to the sum of the eligible Building Cost, eligible Site Work costs and eligible off-siteOff-Site Construction costs in calculating the eligible contingency cost. - (6) General Contractor Fee.
 General Contractor fees include general requirements, contractor overhead, and contractor profit.
 General requirements include, but are not limited to, on-site supervision or construction management, off-site supervision and overhead, jobsite security, equipment rental, storage, temporary utilities, and other indirect costs.
-General Contractor fees are limited to a total of 14% on Developments with Hard Costs of \$3 million or greater, the lesser of \$420,000 or 16% on Developments with Hard Costs less than \$3 million and greater than \$2 million, and the lesser of \$320,000 or 18% on Developments with Hard Costs at \$2 million or less.
+General Contractor fees are limited to a total of 14 percent on Developments with Hard Costs of \$3 million or greater, the lesser of \$420,000 or 16 percent on Developments with Hard Costs less than \$3 million and greater than

+\$2 million, and the lesser of \$320,000 or 18 percent on Developments with Hard Costs at \$2 million or less.
 Any contractor fees to Affiliates or Related Party subcontractors regardless of the percentage of the contract sum in the construction contract (s) will be treated collectively with the General Contractor Fee limitations.
 For Housing Tax Credit Developments, the percentages are applied to the sum of the Eligible Hard Costs in calculating the eligible contractor fees.
 For Developments also receiving financing from USDA, the combination of builder's general requirements, builder's overhead, and builder's profit should not exceed the lower of TDHCA or USDA requirements.
-Additional fees for ineligible costs will be limited to the same percentage of ineligible Hard Costs but will not be included in Eligible Basis. - (7) Developer Fee. - (A) For Housing Tax Credit Developments, the Developer Fee included in Eligible Basis cannot exceed 15% of the project's eligible costs, less Developer Fee, for Developments proposing 50 Units or more and 20% of the project's eligible costs, less Developer Fee, for Developments proposing 49 Units or less. - (B) For Housing Tax Credit Developments, any additional Developer Fee claimed for ineligible costs will be limited to the same percentage but applied only to ineligible Hard Costs (15% for Developments with 50 or more Units, or 20% for Developments with 49 or fewer Units).
-Any Developer Fee above this limit will be excluded from Total Housing Development Costs.
-All fees to Affiliates and/or Related Parties for work or guarantees determined by the Underwriter to be typically completed or provided by the Developer or Principal(s) of the Developer will be considered part of Developer Fee. - (C) In the case of a transaction requesting acquisition Housing Tax Credits: - (i) the allocation of eligible Developer Fee in calculating Housing Tax Credits will not exceed 15% of the eligible costs less Developer Fee for Developments proposing 50 Units or more and 20% of the eligible costs less Developer Fee for Developments proposing 49 Units or less; and
+Additional fees for ineligible costs will be limited to the same percentage of ineligible Hard Costs but will not be included in Eligible Basis.

+(7) Developer Fee.